rhyslwells/Data-Archive/content/pages/Data Archive.md

 The Data Archive is split into two areas:

-> [!abstract]- Queries
+> [!abstract]- Research Questions
-> The [[Queries]] page of the Data Archive contains questions which I think are interesting.
+> The [[Research Questions]] page of the Data Archive contains questions which I think are interesting.
 One of the main aims of the Data Archive is towards generating good questions.
 >

 > [!abstract]- Standardised